Gunivers/Bookshelf/docs/Contributing.md

 - Delete scores (totally forbidden)
 - Avoid unnecessary scores rewriting

-To do so, each input - as well as other data used by the fonction - must be saved in the begining of the function (in a fake player for exemple) and restored at the end.
+To do so, each input - as well as other data used by the fonction - must be saved in the begining of the function (in a fake player for example) and restored at the end.
 Only the outputs of the functions should change.

 :::{note}
 This is a new directive, so most of the functions doesn't respect it for now.
 Please do not hesistate to update the existing functions in order to apply this directive.